 Integer or Float

-ellipse Creature selection circle radius.
+Creature selection circle radius.
 Default size for humanoid creatures is 16.
-Integer

 However, blood always uses the left-most color of each Color palette lookup index, so most of them end up being indistinguishable in-game.